u-boot/u-boot/tools/buildman/buildman.rst

 Using boards.cfg
 ----------------

-This file is no-longer needed by buildman but it is still generated in the working directory.
+This file is no-longer needed by Buildman but it is still generated in the working directory.
 This helps avoid a delay on every build, since scanning all the Kconfig files takes a few seconds.
-Use the ``-R <filename>`` flag to force regeneration of the file - in that case buildman exits after writing the file with exit code 2 if there was an error in the maintainer files.
+Use the ``-R <filename>`` flag to force regeneration of the file - in that case Buildman exits after writing the file with exit code 2 if there was an error in the maintainer files.
 To use the default filename, use a hyphen, i.e. `-R -`.